The Northeast Ohio Musical Heritage Association

 Tune in from your classroom or home and discover a world of traditional music!

 Carry On is a weekly, 30-minute YouTube Live program for 6th-12th grade students hosted by musical explorer and TikTok sensation Hal Walker.
-Each episode, Hal will interview a musician who plays traditional music.
-Weekly programs will be live on YouTube allowing students to interact with comments and questions.
-After the live broadcast, the programs will be archived for later viewing and discussion.
-Info and next live show
+Each episode, Hal interviewed a musician who plays traditional music.
+Weekly programs were live on YouTube allowing students to interact with comments and questions.
+After the live broadcast, the programs were archived for later viewing and discussion.
+Study guides are provided with each program!
+Info

-Carry On launched its first program in September and will run throughout the school year.
+Carry On launched its first program in September 2020 and ran throughout the school year.